Surrogate Representation Inference for Text and Image Annotations: Introduction

 \section{Introduction}

 With a wide availability of texts and images, the use of these unstructured data for statistical inference has become increasingly common in many fields, including political science (e.g. \citealt{grimmer2022text, stukal_why_2022, wratil_government_2023}), economics (e.g. \citealt{gentzkow2019measuring, hassan2019firm, ash2023are}), and sociology (e.g. \citealt{kozlowski2019geometry, macanovic2022text}).
 While researchers use machine learning and large language models (LLMs) to annotate such data, their predictions contain errors that invalidate the downstream statistical inference.
 As a result, various approaches have been proposed to correct the bias in the downstream analysis by combining the human annotations and machine learning or LLM predictions (e.g. \citealt{fong_machine_2021, angelopoulos2023prediction, egami_neulips_2023, egami2024using, zrnic_cross-prediction-powered_2024, carlson_unifying_2025}).
-However, the existing methodology tends to yield large standard errors, especially when the quality of machine learning predictions is moderate, and assumes human annotations contain no error.
+However, the existing methodology tends to yield large standard errors, especially when the quality of machine learning predictions is moderate.

-In this paper, I introduce a new methodological framework, \emph{Surrogate Representation Inference} (SRI), which improves efficiency and yields statistically valid estimates even when human annotations contain non-differential measurement errors.
+In this paper, I introduce a new methodological framework, \emph{Surrogate Representation Inference} (SRI), which improves efficiency and yields statistically valid estimates.
 SRI improves efficiency based on the assumption that unstructured data work as a surrogate variable, fully mediating the relations between human annotations and structured variables of interest, such as predictors.
 This assumption is guaranteed by design if human coders rely only on texts and images for the annotation task and do not directly look at other relevant structured variables.
 Since unstructured data are high-dimensional, I propose using low-dimensional representations that still satisfy the surrogacy assumption.
 I refer to these as \emph{surrogate representations}.
 Because surrogate representation can leverage surrogate structure, the proposed SRI methodology can improve efficiency.

 To estimate surrogate representation and perform subsequent statistical inference, I introduce a neural network architecture that jointly predicts human annotations and structured variables.
 As a concrete example, I demonstrate the proposed SRI methodology in the setting where the text-based variable, such as sentiments or topics, serves as an outcome.
 I show that the covariate-adjusted outcome mean (i.e., the average value of the text-based variable for each level of the predictors after adjusting for the set of control variables) is nonparametrically identified using surrogate representation.
 This surrogate representation can be estimated with the proposed neural network architecture.
 Drawing on the literature of semiparametric statistics (e.g. \citealt{tsiatis_semiparametric_2006, chernozhukov_doubledebiased_2018, kennedy_semiparametric_2023}), I derive the semiparametric efficient estimation strategies tailored to the proposed neural network architectures and formalize the conditions under which the SRI estimator is valid and efficient.